-Sector plans serve as a development framework for future growth and are based on policies contained within the OCP.
+A sector plan serves as a development framework for future growth and is based on policies contained within the OCP.
 To comply with The Planning and Development Act, 2007, a sector plan and any amendments must be approved by City Council.